Bratislava is also cosy with Christmas spirit all around. Not the elegance of Vienna – which I think must be unequalled. But cosy.

 And there’s a marked difference.
 I do feel I’m in Eastern Europe; it still exists.
 Nice to know not everything is the same everywhere – yet.

-All kinds of things are on offer: hats, scarves, handbags, toys, lollipops, porcelain and ceramic cups for 170 koruna, Medovina for the same price.
+All kinds of things are on offer at the Christmas Markets in Bratislava: hats, scarves, handbags, toys, lollipops, porcelain and ceramic cups for 170 koruna, Medovina for the same price.
 All in all, if price is an issue, Bratislava is probably an all-round better bet than Vienna.

 There’s a great emphasis on food and drink here in Bratislava.
 The beer/vino/grog-tents on the old square are really more reminiscent of Oktoberfest in Munich: Narrow, red folding tables, a blue plastic rubbish bin next to each table.
 I’m glad they’re thinking clean-up, but those plastic bins really dominate the picture.

 But the chocolate cafe (next to the brass doors of restaurant Roland) has an amazing chocolate selection and that incredible 4-tiered chocolate fountain with thick, gooey chocolate running down it – slowly and continuously.

 Otherwise, Bratislava is foggy and cold this afternoon.